the-teachingRSE-project/competencies/competencies.md

 While this paper is based on the workshop discussions that were attended largely by Research Software Engineers, we believe that the competencies formulated here have a far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community.
 The most obvious beneficiaries are members of the computer science community, High Performance Computing (HPC) software developers with a background in physical sciences, and people who work with or manage specialist research data.
 We believe that graduates from traditional STEM domains with a focus on software, IT staff and library staff with a technical focus will also find this paper interesting.
 However, these days most research involves some amount of data management, processing and visualisation.
 The role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
-Access to compute resources ranging from small departmental clusters to national facilities is becoming readily available.
+Access to compute resources ranging from small clusters of individual departments to national facilities is becoming readily available.
 Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
 These resources and requirements fall within the skill set of RSEs.
 They become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
 Funders and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
-Finally, the strong emphasis on team skills allows RSEs to be very employable in workplaces outside academia.
+Finally, the strong emphasis on team skills allows RSEs to be well prepared to common challanges in workplaces outside academia.

 # Related Work
 The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers,